abhishekdubey331/ImageUpload/README.md

 # Image-Upload
-Upoload Images to S3 storage using node js and save the Urls to mongodb database using Mongoose.
+Upload Images to S3 storage using node js and save the Urls to mongodb database using Mongoose.

 #Get your Acces Key from AWS s3 that you can get from your aws account and they are used to identify the bucket to upload images.